 A named option is a formally documented sub-major within an academic major program.
 Named options appear on the transcript with degree conferral.

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

 Graduate Program Handbook

 The Graduate Program Handbook is the repository for all of the program's policies and requirements.

 Graduate Work from Other Institutions

-With program approval, students are allowed to count no more than 6 credits of graduate coursework from other institutions toward the minimum graduate degree credit requirement and the minimum graduate coursework (50%) requirement.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With permission from their faculty adviser and the department chair, students may use up to 6 credits of graduate course work taken at another institution if they meet departmental M.S. requirements.
+Coursework earned five or more years prior to admission to a master's degree is not allowed to satisfy requirements.

 With faculty approval, students who have received their undergraduate degree from UW–Madison may apply up to 7 credits numbered 400 or above toward the minimum graduate degree credit requirement.
 This work would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
 No credits can be counted toward the minimum graduate residence credit requirement.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.